KarmaChild/Expense-Tracker-and-Visualizer-ReactJS/README.md

 ## Project Status

-Currently adding a NodeJs backend, MongoDB Database and a GrapghQL API
+Currently adding a NodeJs backend, MongoDB Database and a GraphQL API

 #### Example: